 The Walt Disney Studios complex in Burbank, California, serves as the company’s headquarters.
 This company’s mission is to use the power of exceptional storytelling to amuse, enlighten, and inspire people all over the world. considering the nature of this company, the question ‘How much does Disney make a day?” is warranted.

 The Walt Disney Company operates in various sectors, including media networks, theme parks, studio entertainment.
 So, how much is this globally diverse entertainment conglomerate worth?

-How much money does Disney have in total?
+How Much Cash Does Disney Have in total?